The History of the Talmud - What is the Talmud? What is

 The texts of the Mishna and Gemara are then surrounded by other layers of text and commentaries from a later period.

 The text of the Mishna is quoting rabbis who lived from about 100 BCE to 200 CE.
-These rabbi are called the Tanaim, “teachers.”
+These rabbi are called the Tanaim, "teachers."
 In this group are included such greats as Rabbi Yochanan Ben Zakkai, Rabbi Shimon Bar Yochai, Rabbi Akiva, and of course Rabbi Yehudah HaNasi.
-(In the Gemara, they usually have the title Rebbe before their first name although there are many exceptions such as the names: Hillel, Shamai, Ben Azai and Ben Zoma.)
+(In the Gemara, they all have the title Rebbe before their first name.)

 The text of the Gemara is quoting the rabbis who lived from about 200 CE to about 500 CE.
-These rabbis are called, Amoraim, “explainers” or “interpreters.”
-In this group are included Rav Ashi, Reb Yochanan, etc. (Names of the Babylonian Amoraim usually are preceeded by the title Rav as opposed to the Amoraim of Israel who continued to use the title Rabbi/Rebbe.
-This is because the authentic institution of smicha - rabbinic ordination—was only done in the Land of Israel.)
+These rabbis are called, Amoraim, "explainers" or "interpreters."
+In this group are included Rav Ashi, Rav Yochanan, etc. (Names of the Amoraim are not so famous, but they all begin with Rav.)

-The surrounding text of today’s Talmud also quotes Rishonim, literally “the first ones,” rabbinic authorities (from c.
-1,000 C.E. until 1,500 C.E.) who predated Rabbi Joseph Caro, the 16th century author of the code of Jewish law known as the Shulchan Aruch.
+The surrounding text of today's Talmud also quotes Rishonim, literally "the first ones," rabbinic authorities who predated Rabbi Joseph Caro, the 16th century author of the code of Jewish law known as the Shulchan Aruch.
 Among the most prominent Rishonim are Rashi, his students and descendants who were the chief authors of the Tosaphos, Maimonidies and Nachmanides.
 We will discuss the contributions of these rabbis in future installments.